In this post, we will look at all cabin grades available onboard the Norwegian Epic.

 Family Balcony Cabin

-The sofa changes into a bed and a Pullman bed comes down from the ceiling, this creates bunk beds of sorts for guests 3 and 4.
+The sofa changes into a bed and a Pullman bed comes down from the ceiling, this creates bunk beds of sorts for guests three and four.

 Norwegian Epic Balcony Cabin Review